 Wash your hands again with soap and water (again, I prefer bar soap), before packing the jars .
 I pack my jars with one handful of prepped celeriac and tamp it down with a tool or my hand.
 Repeat this until your jar is filled 2 inches from the neck.

-Carefully select your vegetable bits for weights, and pack them in making sure to cover every spec of vegetable you want to have for eating.
+Carefully select your vegetable bits for weights, and pack them on top, making sure to cover every spec of vegetable you want to have for eating.
 Tamp it down as best as you can.
 Fill up to the neck.

 As you fill and tamp, you will notice water making a brine.
 This is the water coming out of the vegetable of choice.
 As it seeps out of the vegetables and mixes with the salt, this creates the brine.